 Over the past decade mass-spectrometry (MS)-based proteomics has proven to be the technology of choice for large-scale protein analysis, to investigate biological processes and disease states.
 The Proteomics Unit will maintain state-of-the-art MS technological platform to support both the Investigators at the Department of Experimental Oncology (DEO), and the Clinical Research at IEO.
 Through collaborative projects with internal groups, the Unit provides standard MS-proteomic analyses which includes protein identification, differential quantities proteomic studies (SILAC and label free) and protein-protein interaction analysis.
 In addition, the Unit is devoted to implement innovative MS-based strategies to enable the in depth proteomic profiling of both clinical patient samples, including both solid tissues (frozen and FFEP) and liquid biopsies.
 This new set of Clinical Proteomics methods will be developed and optimized in close collaboration with the Bonaldi Group at the DEO.

-The Molecular Pathology Unit (MPU) supports research groups at IEO, or in collaborating Institutions, in the execution of large-scale experiments utilizing human pathological material for the identification of novel tumor markers for diagnostic and/or prognostic applications, or of cancer targets for drug discovery efforts.
-The MPU provides expertise and specific services for tissue processing (FFPE/fresh/frozen samples), tissue microarray (TMA) construction, tissue sectioning, slide staining and analysis (mostly IHC, ISH), and pathology material storage.
-The MPU also supports mouse pathology work, providing a dedicated space and technical assistance to users.
-In close collaboration with the Pathology Department at IEO, the MPU has access to tissue archives dating back to 1994, when IEO was established.
+The Molecular and Digital Pathology Unit (MDPU) supports research groups at IEO, or in collaborating Institutions, in the execution of large-scale experiments utilizing human pathological material for the identification of novel tumor markers for diagnostic and/or prognostic applications, or of cancer targets for drug discovery efforts.
+The MDPU provides expertise and specific services for tissue processing (FFPE/fresh/frozen samples), tissue microarray (TMA) construction, tissue sectioning, slide staining and analysis (mostly IHC, ISH), and pathology material storage.
+The MDPU also supports mouse pathology work, providing a dedicated space and technical assistance to users.
+In close collaboration with the Pathology Department at IEO, the MDPU has access to tissue archives dating back to 1994, when IEO was established.
 These archives are an invaluable source of patient material that can be used for the construction and continuous replenishment of ad hocTMAs.
 Thanks to data stored by the IEO Tumor Registry, all arrayed tissues are linked to complete clinicopathological information and follow-up data.
-Thus, the MPU can provide support to large-scale studies that require case collections with high quality follow-up data and/or dedicated TMAs.
-Through its Bioinformatics experts, the MPU provides assistance in determining the links between gene expression patterns and clinicopathological parameters or clinical outcome, a necessary step for the validation of new diagnostic and prognostic markers.
+Thus, the MDPU can provide support to large-scale studies that require case collections with high quality follow-up data and/or dedicated TMAs.
+Through its Bioinformatics experts, the MDPU provides assistance in determining the links between gene expression patterns and clinicopathological parameters or clinical outcome, a necessary step for the validation of new diagnostic and prognostic markers.

 Preclinical Drug Testing Unit